Touchstone Talks: Ep 3 - What's Your Number?

 managing investments

-is what I do as a core.
+is what I do is a core of what I do

-What I do all day every day.
-Right.
+all day, every day.

-an equally important function of,
+An equally important function of

 of what we do is financial planning.

-And specifically for business owners.
+And specifically for business

-Owner based financial planning.
+owners, owner based financial planning.

 So if they're five years away or more from

-from from exiting, we're really focusing
+from from exiting or really focusing

 on, de-risking their finances,